 The podcast series Conversing Our Soundscapes of Fear is the first outcome of their research.
 Produced for the FORMAT talent development program at Z33 Kunstencentrum (Hasselt, Belgium) and supported by the Creative Industry Fund NL, conversations and performances explore the correlations between the feeling of fear and sound.
-The materialisation of this project is the audiovisual installation Soundscapes of Fear, that was on view this last October in the exhibition What A Time To Be Alive hosted by the Temporary Art Centre in Eindhoven, the Netherlands.
+The materialisation of this project is the audiovisual installation Soundscapes of Fear, which was on view this last October in the exhibition What A Time To Be Alive hosted by the Temporary Art Centre in Eindhoven, the Netherlands.

 This audio-visual experience recreates our growing exposure to the media’s manipulations of our fear triggers.
 The installation aims to create an understanding of what parts of our daily soundscapes and from which mediums our fear spectrum is triggered.
 Advocating for fear sounds to be more understood, a conversation is created around this silent topic.

 The sound of the DP-3 became the soundmark of the nuclear disaster, known as the sound of death.
-As Studiocalh explained: The Chernobyl TV show reiterates and echoes back to the audience the connection of sound to fear.
+As Studiocalh explained: The Chernobyl TV show reiterates and echoes the connection of sound to fear to the audience.
 This fear is linked to radiation and, therefore, to death.
 The studio is also inspired by how sound mediates the relationship between resistance and power.

 Along with the installation, the panel Sound Design and the Spectrum of Fear was live-streamed during the Dutch Design Week 2020.
 Are we living in an increasingly safer world?
 What would be the value of focusing on sound as a primary sensory input?
 What can we learn when we consider fear from a sonic perspective?

-As Studiocalh remarked, Not only does sound carry information to our ears, but it is a vibrational force capable of travelling through bodies and even elevates our adrenaline and nervous system.[…] We find that design research is necessary within the sonic genre, as sound can impact us on subliminal levels.
+As Studiocalh remarked, sound carries information to our ears and is a vibrational force capable of travelling through bodies and even elevating our adrenaline and nervous system.[…] We find that design research is necessary within the sonic genre, as sound can impact us on subliminal levels.
 We question the sonic borders of design and advocate for sound to be used as a tangible material.